lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 (b,2)
 ```

-#### server mode (in product environment)
+#### server mode (in production environment)

 **Steps:**

 1. In terminal A, pack the spark project using maven, under the spark project directory, `mvn clean package -DskipTests` (skip test).
 Then the .jar file will be created under "target" folder.
 2. In terminal B, run the .jar file using spark-submit.
-(Need network to download packages, but in product environment, network will not be available.
+(Need network to download packages, but in production environment, network will not be available.
 So you should use `--jars` instead of `--packages`.)

 ```
 spark-submit \